 From Faith Pulpit, Winter 2016-2017.
 Used with permission.

-In the July/August issue of The Baptist Bulletin, Dr. Jeff Newman, professor of Biblical Counseling at Faith Baptist Bible College and Theological Seminary, wrote an article titled “Dependence in the Wilderness.”
-In that article, available here, Dr. Newman explored Psalm 63 and its implications for growth during difficult circumstances.
-This Faith Pulpit article builds upon his previous work by applying the Biblical concepts to discipleship ministries.
-For a more thorough study of these concepts, you may purchase his most recent book, Dependence in the Wilderness (Regular Baptist Press, 2015).
+In the July/August issue of The Baptist Bulletin, Dr. Jeff Newman published an article titled “Dependence in the Wilderness.”
+In that article, Dr. Newman explored Psalm 63 and its implications for growth during difficult circumstances.
+This article builds on this previous work by applying the Biblical concepts to discipleship ministries.
+For a more thorough study of these concepts, refer to his book, Dependence in the Wilderness (Regular Baptist Press, 2015).

 This side of glory all of us will walk together with brothers and sisters who face arid regions of this life’s wilderness.
 In the eighth grade, Mary faces constant pressure from her unbelieving friends to turn her back on her faith.
 Now her friend, Sue, who in the past had encouraged Mary in her walk with the Lord, offers Mary a joint and scorns her when she refuses.
 Mary sits crying in your office, struggling to believe that God is truly a friend when He allows her other friends to forsake her.